 The Painted Lady Butterfly and Humming-bird Hawk-moth are arriving from Africa and becoming increasingly common in the UK.
 To find out just how common, we need your help.

 Butterfly Conservation is running a project to map the arrival, spread and departure of migrant insects online.
-2011 was a poor year for the Painted Lady, but a very good one for Humming-bird Hawk-moths.
-View the results of 2012's online survey.
+2015 was a good (but not spectacular) year for both the Painted Lady and the Humming-bird Hawk-moth.
+View the results of 2015's online survey.

 The Painted Lady is a long-distance migrant, which causes the most spectacular butterfly migrations observed in Britain and Ireland.
 Each year, it spreads northwards from the desert fringes of North Africa, the Middle East, and central Asia, recolonising mainland Europe and reaching Britain and Ireland.
 In some years it is an abundant butterfly, frequenting gardens and other flowery places in late summer.